helmedeiros/blog/content/en/posts/2024-06-25-okr-alignment.md

 ---
-title: "From Strategy to Commitment: How Pernelle and I Run OKR Alignment with Our Teams"
+title: 'From Strategy to Commitment: How Pernelle and I Run OKR Alignment with Our Teams'
-categories: ["Leadership", "Technology"]
+categories:
+- Leadership
+- Technology
 date: 2024-06-25
-description: "A practical guide to engaging your team in building quarterly OKRs together through transparent, structured facilitation."
+description: A practical guide to engaging your team in building quarterly OKRs together through transparent, structured facilitation.
-series: ["OKRA"]
+series:
+- OKRA
 series_order: 6
+subtitle: Leadership strategies and team management
 ---

 ## Why We Created the OKRA Framework